 World Class Wildlife Viewing

-Knight Inlet Lodge is an Indigenous-owned wildlife viewing destination in the heart of the Great Bear Rainforest of British Columbia.
-We invite you to spend your days viewing magnificent grizzlies, and your nights enjoying fine dining and accommodation in a spectacular setting.
+Knight Inlet Lodge is an Indigenous-owned wildlife viewing destination in the heart of the Great Bear Rainforest of British Columbia, Canada.

 Grizzly Bear Viewing & Whale Watching

 Knight Inlet Lodge offers unique spring-to-fall grizzly bear tours and seasonal marine and whale watching tours during your 4 to 6 night stay at our west coast-style floating lodge.